Teacher Features in the ADI Learning Hub

 Keep track of what students are doing during an investigation using the intuitive dashboard

 The ADI Learning Hub includes a user-friendly teacher dashboard.
 Teachers can use this dashboard to monitor student progress during an investigation, change due dates or prerequisites for specific stages when needed, and send messages to individual students or announcements to the entire class.
 Teachers can also view or grade submissions and keeping track of student performance on multiple investigations during the year from this dashboard.

 Select a math or science investigation from a library of pre-made options and then assign it to a class

-The ADI Learning hub includes a library of over 75 math and science investigations with more being added each week.
+The ADI Learning hub includes a library of over 150 math and science investigations with more being added each week.
 Teachers can search the library for the exact investigation they need by grade level, discipline, and core ideas.
 Teachers can also preview an investigation before assigning it to a class.
-There is no limit on how many investigations that a teacher can assign to each class.
+There is no limit on how many investigations a teacher can assign to each class.

 Toggle between in-person and remote instruction as needed before or during an investigation

 Teachers can pick which stages within an investigation will be done in-person and which ones will be done remotely in the ADI Learning Hub.
 An entire investigation can be set to be done completely at home, completely at school, or as a mix of remote and in-person before it starts.
 Teachers can also switch a stage from in-person to remote or remote to in-person after the investigation starts.
 This feature makes it easy to change plans based on what happens during class or if there is a sudden change in the daily schedule.